Bachelor of Indigenous Knowledge

-To be eligible for the award of Bachelor of Indigenous Knowledge, a candidate shall successfully complete twenty-four (24) units comprising:
+To be eligible for the award of Bachelor of Indigenous Knowledge, a candidate shall successfully complete the equivalent of twenty-four (24) units comprising:

-- All sixteen (16) units listed in Part A of the Schedule of Units; and
+- All eight (8) units listed in Part A of the Schedule of Units; and

-- One (1) eight (8) unit Major, selected from Part B of the Schedule of Units; or
+- One (1) eight (8) unit Major, selected from Part B of the Schedule of Units; and

-- Any four (4) units in a Major, selected from Part B of the Schedule of Units; or
+- Eight (8) elective units, selected from Part C of the Schedule of Units;

-- A candidate who, while enrolled for the Bachelor of Indigenous Knowledge, has completed the requirements for the Associate Degree of Indigenous Knowledge may elect to be awarded the Associate Degree of Indigenous Knowledge following withdrawal from the Bachelor degree.
+- A candidate, who while enrolled in the Bachelor of Indigenous Knowledge, has successfully completed the equivalent of sixteen (16) units, may elect to be awarded the Associate Degree of Indigenous Knowledge following withdrawal from the Bachelor degree.

-- A candidate who, while enrolled in the Bachelor or Indigenous Knowledge, has completed the requirements for the Diploma of Indigenous Knowledge may elect to be awarded the Diploma of Indigenous Knowledge following withdrawal from candidature for the Bachelor degree.
+- A candidate, who while enrolled in the Bachelor of Indigenous Knowledge, has successfully completed the equivalent of eight (8) units, may elect to be awarded the Diploma of Indigenous Knowledge following withdrawal from the Bachelor degree.

 Schedule of units

 How to apply